smngvlkz/sorting_algorithms/README.md

 ## 0X1B.
 C - Sorting Algorithms & Big O

-Implementations of various sorting algorithms in C. The goal of this project from ALX is to understand the workings of different sorting algorithms and their time and space complexities.
+Implementations of various sorting algorithms in C. The goal of this project is to understand the workings of different sorting algorithms and their time and space complexities.

 ## About